 The past heritage of the Town is reflected in the many historic buildings and landscapes throughout the Town.
-The concentration of historic buildings are located along Route 209, particularly in our nationally registered historic districts: the Main Street Historic District in at Stone Ridge (1988), and Kripplebush (1994), Rest Plaus (1995), and thealso in High Falls Historic District (1998).
+The concentration of historic buildings are located along Route 209, particularly at Stone Ridge and Kripplebush and also in High Falls.
 The remains of the Delaware and Hudson Canal extend from High Falls south to the Town line near Alligerville, and bluestone walls built in the early $20^{\rm th}$ century as part of the New York City water supply thread along roads and through the woods in the northwest of the Town.
 The bed of the former Ontario and Western Railroad now the Rail Trail linear park, generally follows the Rondout Creek in the south, passes through Cottekill and leaves the Town at the Hurley border.
 Numerous historic homes, barns and farms grace the Town and stone walls from early agriculture run through woods and fields in many places.